karlun/gramods/README.md

  - Eigen3 (at least version 3.3)
  - GLEW
+ - OpenGL

 Optional dependencies:

  - SDL2, for SDL-based window
+ - FreeImage, for reading and writing images
+ - Gimp, for generating textures using Python-fu
+ - Inkscape, for generating textures from SVG
  - libuvc, for UVC support, reading image data from video class USB devices.